-The first RCMP pipe band was formed to perform in the Nova Scotia Tattoo in 1998 as part of the force's 125 th anniversary celebrations.
+The first RCMP pipe band was formed to perform in the Royal Nova Scotia International Tattoo in 1998 as part of the force's 125 th anniversary celebrations.
 In the years following, RCMP bands began to form across the country, generally by individuals who had been in the 1998 Tattoo band.

 RCMP pipe bands, which now exist in Vancouver, Edmonton, Regina, Winnipeg, Ottawa, Montreal, Moncton and Halifax, have a common ‘look and feel’.
 All wear the same uniform and are subject to the same standards, rules and regulations.
 The Pipes Major have agreed on a basic common repertoire (including dance sets) with the intent that, when the opportunity presents itself, players from one band can easily supplement another band for special events.